Logo-PTS-Color-Dark-Horizontal

 What Should You Do About Spider Veins?

-As you have learned the answer to your initial question “Are spider veins bad?” is that the condition itself is an indication of a health problem and if left without treatment can progress into a much more severe state.
-But there are many suitable ways to address the condition as well as the appearance of the veins.
-The following four solutions are well documented, safe to perform, minimally invasive and are regulated by overseeing agencies.
-All of the caring staff at the Vein Treatment Clinic have the latest, comprehensive training in the various methods.
+As you have learned, the answer to your initial question, “Are spider veins bad?” is that the condition itself indicates a health problem that, if left untreated, can progress into a much more severe state.
+However, there are many suitable ways to address the condition and the appearance of the veins.
+The following four solutions are well documented, safe to perform, minimally invasive, and regulated by overseeing agencies.

 Radiofrequency Ablation – RFA

-Radiofrequency ablation, RFA is a treatment in which heat energy is used to damage the vein to close the flow of blood entirely.
+Radiofrequency ablation, RFA is a treatment in which heat energy damages the vein to close blood flow entirely.
 This is completed through a small incision and a local anesthetic.
-The body reacts over time by absorbing the damaged vessel, and spider like blotches may fade or disappear over time.
-There are many advantages to this technique: the convenience in treating both legs at one time, a short recovery period, and minimal time off work- if any!
+The body reacts over time by absorbing the damaged vessel, and spider-like blotches may fade or disappear.
+This technique has many advantages: the convenience of treating both legs at one time, a short recovery period, and minimal time off work- if any!
 Many patients go back to work the same day.
-Success rate is between 95 and 98%.
+The success rate is between 95 and 98%.

 Sclerotherapy

-In Sclerotherapy a small amount of a medicine is injected into the affected vein, resulting in a blockage of the vein that prevents the blood from circulating beyond the obstruction.
-Over time the area turns into scar tissue that fades over time, causing the vein to be no longer visible.
-This procedure is completed quickly and allows for you to return to normal activities immediately.
-Any complications can be discussed with the well-informed staff at the Vein Treatment Clinic.
-Success rates is between 60% and 80%.
+In Sclerotherapy, a small amount of medicine is injected into the affected vein, causing a blockage that prevents blood from circulating beyond the obstruction.
+Over time, the area becomes scar tissue that fades, making the vein no longer visible.
+This procedure is completed quickly, allowing you to return to normal activities immediately.
+If you have any complications, you can discuss them with the well-informed staff at the Vein Treatment Clinic.
+Success rates range between 60% and 80%.

 Endovenous Laser Ablation – EVLA

-Endоvеnоuѕ Laser Ablаtіоn, EVLA, uses laser energy to heat up a vein to close it and stop the flow of blood.
-Only a small incision is used to allow for the laser fiber to reach the affected location.
+Endоvеnоuѕ Laser Ablаtіоn, EVLA, uses laser energy to heat u vein to close it and stop the flow of blood.
+Only a small incision allows the laser fiber to reach the affected location.
 The blood is rerouted through a healthy vein.
-After the procedure, the area is wrapped with a bandage, and follow up involves the wearing of a compression stocking for a week.
+After the procedure, the area is wrapped with a bandage, and follow-up involves wearing compression stockings for a week.
 The success rate of the procedure is an astounding 97%.

 VenaSeal